 In addition, there are "Areas of Refuge" where persons with disabilities or injuries can assemble if they are unable to reach an exterior Assembly Area during an evacuation.
-The Areas of Refuge are the Northwest (Iddles), Northwest, Southwest, and South stairways and are identified on the evacuation maps in Attachment A as Areas of Rescue.
-These stairways are closed off from the building wings by fireproof doors.
+The Areas of Refuge are located in the central south and central north stairwells on each floor which are identified on the evacuation maps in Attachment A (currently identified as Area of Rescue on the map - to be updated with Area of Refuge).
+These stairways are closed off from the building wings by fire proof doors.
 Signs are posted in the stairways identifying "Area of Refuge".
-Emergency call boxes are available to request assistance from UNH Dispatch.
+Emergency call boxes are available in these areas to request assistance from UNH Dispatch.

-Building EC, Floor and Wing Leaders and instructors are responsible for accounting for faculty, staff, students and visitors at their designated Assembly Areas.
-Instructors and Floor and Wing Leaders will notify the Building EC of any persons not accounted for.
+Building EC, Department Leaders, and instructors are responsible for accounting for faculty, staff, students and visitors at their designated Assembly Areas.
+Instructors and Department Leaders will notify the Building EC of any persons not accounted for.